AdobeDocs/federated-audience-composition.it-IT/help/start/faq.md

 +++Esiste un’archiviazione temporanea in Federated Audience Composition?

 No, Federated Audience Composition memorizza solo i metadati (descrizioni dello schema).
-Nessun dato cliente è in fase di transizione.
-Il flusso di esportazione del pubblico viene eseguito direttamente da Adobe Experience Platform Audience Portal (tramite [Destination](../connections/destinations.md)) al database del cliente.
-Il flusso di creazione e aggiornamento viene eseguito direttamente dal database del data warehouse a Adobe Experience Platform Audience Portal.
+Nessun dato cliente è in fase di transizione. <!--The Audience export flow is done directly from Adobe Experience Platform Audience Portal (via [Destination](../connections/destinations.md)) to the customer database.
+The creation and update flow is done directly from your data warehouse database to Adobe Experience Platform Audience Portal.-->

 +++